 Enter new name (max 3 chars): psi

-Enter excitation time in milliseconds (0 to ignore)
+Enter excitation time in milliseconds (More than 10 mS) >500

 Once saved, the custom name if entered will be displayed, and it is possible to test read the sensor to get the converted and RAW values, by selecting option 5 and selecting the sensor to interrogate